As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

 With colleges throughout the city, the KU Leuven traces its roots back to 1425.
 Unsurprisingly, many of the university’s students and teaching staff still use bicycles to get around.

-Offering views over Leuven’s rooftops, the tower of the University Library – designed by Whitney Warren, also the architect of New York’s Grand Central Terminal – is a good place to find your bearings.
+Offering spectacular views over Leuven’s rooftops, the tower of the University Library is a great place to find your bearings.

 Park Abbey, a stunning 12th-century heritage site, is just a 10-minute ride south of the city centre.
 While heading that way, it’s worth calling at the UNESCO-designated Great Beguinage, a historic gated community with the feel of a city within the city.
 Built to house Christian women, it has cobbled streets and 17th century houses with religious sculptures above doorways.